 In 1957, the family moved Philadelphia, where Dr. Koprowska encountered considerable adversity in her professional life, and was particularly badly treated by the heads of department.
 At Hahnemann Medical College, she began to receive recognition for her work, and eventually became the first woman to be made full professor in 1964.
 She was also the director of the School of Cytotechnology.
 From 1970 to 1987, she was director of the cytology lab at Temple University Hospital and professor of pathology at Temple University Medical School, where she developed and expanded the science of cytopathology.
 She has been professor emerita there since 1987.

 In an article in the 1994 issue of Diagnostic Cytopathology, and nearly fifty years after she trained in Papanicolaou's laboratory, Dr. Koprowska recorded her account of the early days in cytology: "The common effort to convince the skeptics that Papanicolaou's method of diagnosing cancer was the best way to detect its presence at an early stage became a bond linking all of us.
 When we taught cytology, we felt more like we were preaching a gospel than teaching a subject...All of us had to constantly prove the validity of what we were doing, whereas now the value of cytologic diagnosis is fully recognized and taken for granted."
-Dr. Koprowska has published over 100 scientific papers, and among many honors and medals, she received the Papanicolaou Award from the American Society of Cytology in 1985.
-During the past thirty years, she has been a consultant to the Armed Forces Institute of Pathology and to the World Health Organization (WHO).
+Dr. Koprowska published over 100 scientific papers, and among many honors and medals, she received the Papanicolaou Award from the American Society of Cytology in 1985.
+For more than three decades, she also served as consultant to the Armed Forces Institute of Pathology and to the World Health Organization (WHO).